 Care home claims

 If you or a loved one has suffered an injury or illness in a care home, it can be quite traumatic and sometimes life-changing.
-If you or a loved one has suffered an injury or illness in a care home as a result of medical negligence, Slater and Gordon’s specialist legal experts can help get the compensation you deserve.
+Our specialist care home negligence solicitors can help get the compensation you deserve.

 Medical negligence experts